StefanoRatto/wpdecronifier/README.md

 - Relies on Shodan's database, which may not be completely up-to-date
 - HackerOne API rate limits may apply
 - Some sites may implement security measures that prevent scanning
-- False positives may occur
-- HackerOne program matching requires valid API credentials
+- Only considers direct 200 OK responses as vulnerable (no redirect following)
+- All environment variables (SHODAN_API_KEY, H1_TOKEN, H1_USERNAME) are required
+- Shodan API query credits may limit the number of results

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit issues, fork the repository, and create pull requests for any improvements.

-## Licensing
+## License

-The tool is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Legal disclaimer
+## Disclaimer

-Usage of this tool to interact with targets without prior mutual consent is illegal.
-It's the end user's responsibility to obey all applicable local, state and federal laws.
-Developers assume no liability and are not responsible for any misuse or damage caused by this program.
-Only use for educational purposes.
+This tool is for educational and research purposes only.
+Users are responsible for ensuring they have permission to scan target systems and comply with all applicable laws and regulations.